labmrd/tissueInstrumentation/README.md

 *****

-Have Processing (32 bit) installed on your machine
+Have Processing (32 bit) installed on your machine: https://processing.org/download/

 Have Grafica library installed as well: